surveyjs/survey-analytics/README.md

 Import exactly one charting engine per application&mdash;each engine registers itself as the active chart adapter, so importing a second one overrides the first.

 Every style sheet also ships as a minified `.min.css` build.
-No style sheet declares `@font-face` rules&mdash;the default Open Sans typeface is declared by `survey-core.css`, which SurveyJS Dashboard already requires, so nothing is loaded from an external font host.
+No style sheet declares `@font-face` rules, and neither does `survey-core.css`: the style sheets only name font families through the `--sjs2-typography-font-family-*` design tokens (Open Sans first, then a system fallback stack) and leave loading the font to the host page.
 The `fontless` variants (for example, `survey.analytics.fontless.css`) are kept as deprecated aliases and are identical to the style sheets they mirror.

 ## Get Started